GLOBAL MARKETS-Tech stocks bask in Apple glow, Dow eyeing 22,000

 By Marc Jones

-LONDON, Aug 2 (Reuters) - Asian technology stocks hit 17-year peaks and Wall Street's Dow index looked set to break 22,000 points later on Wednesday, as blockbuster earnings from Apple rippled out to component makers globally.
+LONDON, Aug 2 (Reuters) - Asian technology stocks hit 17-year peaks and Wall Street's Dow index looked set to break 22,000 points on Wall Street later, as blockbuster earnings from Apple rippled out to component makers globally.

-Shares in the world's most valuable company surged 6 percent after-hours to a record of more than $159 each, taking its market capitalisation above $830 billion.
+Shares in the world's most valuable company surged 6 percent after-hours to a record of more than $159, taking its market capitalisation above $830 billion.

 That should help carry the Dow through the 22,000 mark when trading resumes in New York.
-E-Mini futures for the Dow were up 0.2 percent despite a lower Europe as disappointing results from Societe Generale and Commerzbank weighed on the bank stocks.
+E-Mini futures for the Dow were up 0.2 percent, though Europe started flat as disappointing results from Societe Generale and Commerzbank weighed on the region's bank stocks.

 "It is all about Apple," said Naeem Aslam chief market analyst at Think Markets.
 "The firm comfortably topped its forecast and produced stellar numbers for its revenue and profit."